 If you don’t already have an agent, Zillow can connect you to one in your area.
 It will be a so-called “Premier Agent,” which I believe is someone who advertises on Zillow.

 It seems to work as a bit of a lead service in that Zillow will pair you with an agent who will be required to create a CMA on your behalf.

-Anyway, once it’s through inspection(s), you can either accept the offer or decline them all.
-They are all no-obligation.
-You can even list with your own agent on the MLS or simply take your home back off the market.
+The important thing to remember is their offer is no-obligation.
+If unhappy, you can list with your own agent on the MLS or simply take your home back off the market.

 Put simply, it’s yet another avenue to sell your home, and another opportunity for agents to link up with homeowners via Zillow.

 - It’s only being offered in select cities

 - Including Phoenix, AZ and Las Vegas, NV

 - It is being expanded to Atlanta, GA in fall 2018 and perhaps more cities in the near future